-The Atlanta Regional Workforce Board’s Workforce Investment Act plan update for the counties of Cherokee, Clayton, Douglas, Fayette, Gwinnett, Henry and Rockdale counties is available for review.
+The Atlanta Regional Workforce Board’s Workforce Investment Act Plan update for the counties of Cherokee, Clayton, Douglas, Fayette, Gwinnett, Henry and Rockdale counties is available for review and comment.
 A copy of the plan is available at the Atlanta Regional Commission (ARC), the administrative and fiscal agent for the Chief Elected Officials of the above counties.
-Please contact the Workforce Development Division at 404-463-3326 if you are interested in reviewing the document at the ARC offices.
+Please contact the Workforce Solutions Division at 404-463-3326 if you are interested in reviewing the document at the ARC offices.

 Go Build Georgia is a nationally-recognized awareness effort launched by the Governor's Office of Workforce Development designed to educate young people and the public at large about the skilled trades and how to pursue a career in these fields.

 Governor Nathan Deal and the Governor’s Office of Workforce Development, in partnership with the Georgia Dept of Labor launched several statewide workforce development initiatives aimed to aid Georgia’s returning veterans.
 With an estimated 80,000 new veterans expected to enter Georgia’s workforce by 2016, these new programs will help ensure veterans have a smooth transition back into the civilian workforce.

 GOWD launched Operation: Workforce which serves as an online one-stop for veteran resources and services in Georgia.
 The website will host job listings from companies across the state of Georgia who are looking to fill their positions with hard working veterans.